 New analysis reveals that NHS spending on addictive opioid painkillers has doubled since the pandemic, largely due to prolonged waits for surgeries.

-Professor Patrice Forget of Aberdeen University, who leads research on opioid use, emphasises the need to re-evaluate prescription practices.
+Professor Patrice Forget of Aberdeen University, a leading researcher in opioid use, stresses the need for better pain management strategies.
 “We have to review the way they are prescribed by supporting people better when in pain, but not by extending prescriptions, because that doesn’t work,” he said.
 “It’s not unreasonable after surgery to use opioids like tramadol carefully, with a target—say to walk the dog—for a short period of time.
 But it is not good for a long period while you are waiting for surgery or after surgery.”
-He warns that post-pandemic opioid use has continued to rise by 5-10% per year, adding, “It is very significant, and we cannot say that this problem is contained or mitigated.
-It is clearly continuing to increase.”

 Medical Negligence Reports